Jeadie/Jeadie.github.io/note/anns.md

  3. Produce a dense hash signature, with k digits.
     1. Produce k random permutations of 1..n (n== size of vocab).
     2. for each of the k permutations, iterately find the value, v from 1..n in the random permutation (i.e. indexOf(v) within the random permutation k).
-    3. If sparsevector[indexOf(v)] == 1, then set digit k of signature to v.
+    3. If $sparsevector[indexOf(v)] == 1$, then set digit k of signature to v.
 Otherwise v++, and check the index again.
 Since the sparse vector has at least 1 non-zero entry, it is guaranteed to stop in 1..n.
  4. Produce d_s subvectors of dense vector (of dim = k).
 Hash individual subvectors.
 Candidate vectors, when converted into dense vectors, must have one (or more < d_s)  of d_s matching subvector hashes.

 - The goal is to maintain similarity information through the underlying computation.